prskid1000/Generic-NN/README.md

 # Neural-Network-Library
-A Neural Network Library with recursive backpropogation algorithm
+A NN Library with Recursive Backpropogation Algorithm